hnryjmes/modern-operating-systems/README.md

 NFS, Network File System, NFS Architecture, NFS Protocols, protocol, file handle, automounting, stateless, NFS Implementation, virtual -node, v-node, r-node, remote i-node, read ahead, NFS Version 4, stateful

 #### 10.7 SECURITY IN LINUX

+##### 10.7.1 Fundamental Concepts

+UID, User ID, GIDs, Group IDs, superuser, root, SETUID bit, effective UID

+##### 10.7.2 Security System Calls in Linux

+##### 10.7.3 Implementation of Security in Linux

+#### 10.8 ANDROID

+graphical user interface, GUI

+##### 10.8.1 Android and Google

+Android Open Source Project, AOSP, CDD, Compatibility Definition Document

+##### 10.8.2 History of Android

+Early Development, SDK, Software Development Kit, Android 1.0, Continued Development, Google Play services

+##### 10.8.3 Design Goals

+##### 10.8.4 Android Architecture

+Android framework

+##### 10.8.5 Linux Extensions

+Wake Locks, wake locks, suspend blockers, Out-Of-Memory Killer

+##### 10.8.6 Dalvik

+JIT, Just-in-Time

+##### 10.8.7 Binder IPC

+Binder Kernel Module, RPC, remote procedure call, transaction, Binder User-Space API, IBinder, Binder, Parcel, Parcel, BinderProxy, unmarshalling, marshalling, Binder Interfaces and AIDL, Parcel, AIDL, Android Interface Definition Language, IExample, IExample.Stub, IExample, IExample.Proxy, Parcel

+##### 10.8.8 Android Applications

+Android Package, package manager, activity manager, Activities, activity, Services, service, Receivers, receiver, Content Providers, content provider

+##### 10.8.9 Intents

+intent, intent, explicit intent, implicit intent, intent resolution, ResolverActivity

+##### 10.8.10 Application Sandboxes

+"Traditionally in operating systems, applications are seen as code executing as the user, on the user's behalf."

+"There is a disconnect between the application model supported by the operating system and the one actually in use."

+"Android attempts to address this with a core premise: that an application is actually the developer of that application running as a guest on the user's device."

+"Linux user IDs thus create a sandbox for each application, with their own isolated area of the file system, just as they create sandboxes for users on a desktop system."

+##### 10.8.11 Security

+"We have two problems to solve."

+"First, we do not want to give applications access to wide swaths of data that they do not really need."

+"Second, they need to be given access to any data sources, even ones they do not have a priori knowledge about."

+##### 10.8.12 Process Model

+Starting Processes, Process Lifecycle, Process Dependencies

+#### 10.9 SUMMARY

+"Linux began its life as an open-source, full-production UNIX clone, and is now used on machines ranging from smartphones and notebook computers to supercomputers."

+"The key concepts in Linux include the process, the memory model, I/O, and the file system."

+"The memory model consists of three segments per process: text, data, and stack."

+"I/O devices are accessed using special files, each having a major device number and a minor device number."

+"The file system is hierarchical with files and directories."

+"Protection is based on controlling read, write, and execute access for the owner, group, and others."

+"The Android security model is different from the Linux model and carefully sandboxes each app because all apps are regarded as untrustworthy."

+### 11 CASE STUDY 2: WINDOWS 8